ilastik/ilastik.github.io/documentation/objects/objects.md

 Suppose we have a probability map for a 2-class classification, which looks like this:
 <a href="figs/pixel_results.png" data-toggle="lightbox"><img src="figs/pixel_results.png" class="img-responsive" /></a>

+The basic idea of thresholding is to answer a question for _every pixel_ in an image: is the pixel value larger than the _threshold value_ or not?
+In ilastik probability maps (result of [Pixel Classification][Pixel Classification Workflow]) pixel values are in the continuous range from `0.0` to `1.0` in each channel and describe the probability that a pixel belongs into a class.
+In this applet this continuous range is transferred into a binary one, containing only `0`s and `1`s (so no values in between) by comparing it to a set threshold.

-There are two ways to transform a probability map into a segmentation in ilastik and both are covered by the thresholding applet.
-To see the results of changing the parameter settings in this applet, press the "Apply" button.
+**Note:** To see any the results of changing the parameter settings in this applet, press the "Apply" button.

+There are two algorithms you can choose from to threshold your data: _Simple_ and _Hysteresis_, which can be selected using the "Method" drop down.

+Both methods share the following parameters:
-First, specify which channel of the probability map you want to threshold (we choose the yellow channel, as it corresponds to object rather than background probability).
+ * _Input_ Channel(s): Select on which channel of the probability map to work on.

-<a href="figs/thresholding_channel.png" data-toggle="lightbox"><img src="figs/thresholding_channel.png" class="img-responsive" /></a>

-After selecting the channel, choose a sigma to smooth the probability map with a Gaussian.
+ * _Smooth_: Configure sigmas for smoothing the probability map in order to reduce noise.
    The Gaussian can be anisotropic, i.e. sigmas for all dimensions can be different.
    If you do not want to smooth, just select a very small sigma (like 0.6).
+  * _Threshold_ value(s): Value to check each pixel/voxel against.
+  * Size filter: specify the minimum and maximum value (in terms of pixel/voxel counts for 2D/3D, respectively).

+For both thresholding methods the end result is shown in the "Final output" layer.

+### Simple Thresholding

+Selecting **"Simple"** in the _Method_ dropdown will perform regular thresholding at one level, followed by the size filter.

+You begin by selecting a channel with the _Input_ dropdown:

+<a href="figs/thresholding_channel.png" data-toggle="lightbox"><img src="figs/thresholding_channel.png" class="img-responsive" /></a>

+Next, you can configure your sigmas for smoothing the probability image.
 You can check the results of the smoothing operation by first activating the "Show intermediate results" checkbox and then looking at the "Smoothed input" layer:

 <a href="figs/thresholding_sigmas.png" data-toggle="lightbox"><img src="figs/thresholding_sigmas.png" class="img-responsive" /></a>

-Now, two options are available for the actual thresholding, which can be selected with the **Method** drop-down.

-Selecting **"Simple"** will perform regular thresholding at one level, followed by the size filter.
 We also provide a view on the thresholded objects before size filtering.
-This layer is activated by checking the "Show intermediate results" checkbox.
+This layer is activated by checking the _Show intermediate results_ checkbox.
+In the example below, the result before size filter is shown in white.
+After application of the size filter, only the colored objects remain.

 <a href="figs/thresholding_before_size_filter.png" data-toggle="lightbox"><img src="figs/thresholding_before_size_filter.png" class="img-responsive" /></a>

+### Hysteresis Thresholding

-By selecting **Hystersis** in the method drop-down thresholding is performed at two levels: high and low.
+By selecting **Hystersis** in the method drop-down thresholding is performed at two levels: _core, or high threshold_, and _final, or low threshold_.
 The high threshold is applied first and the resulting objects are filtered by size.
+These high probability areas act as seeds:
-For the remaining objects the segmentation is then relaxed to the level of low threshold.
+For the remaining objects the segmentation is then relaxed to the level of low threshold starting from the seeds.
 The two levels of thresholding allow to separate the criteria for detection and segmentation of objects and select only objects of very high probability while better preserving their shape.
 As for the single threshold case, we provide a view on the intermediate results after the application of the high threshold, the size filter and the low threshold.
-The image below shows the results of the high (detection) threshold in multiple colors overlayed with the results of the low (segmentation) threshold in white:
+The image below shows the results of the high (detection) threshold after size filter in pink (<span style="color:#ff0aff">&#9679;</span>) overlayed on the final results of the low (segmentation) threshold multiple colors:

 <a href="figs/thresholding_two_thresholds.png" data-toggle="lightbox"><img src="figs/thresholding_two_thresholds.png" class="img-responsive" /></a>

-The last parameter of this applet is the size filter, for which you can specify the minimum and maximum value (in terms of pixel/voxel counts for 2D/3D, respectively).
-For both thresholding methods the end result is shown in the "Final output" layer.
+An additional setting is available with Hysteresis Thresholding:
+Two (or more) seeds (determined by the "core" threshold) might result in the same object when the segmentation is relaxed.
+With the _Don't merge objects_ checkbox, you can control this behavior:
+Checking it, will preserve one object per detection.

 Now that we have obtained a segmentation, we are ready to proceed to the "Object Feature Selection" applet.

 ## From segmentation to objects - "Object Feature Selection" applet

 This applet finds the connected components (objects) in the provided binary segmentation image and computes user-defined features for each object.
 If you want to inspect the connected components, activate the "Objects (connected components) layer.
 If you select any object features, connected component analysis will be performed automatically.

 <a href="figs/object_extraction_cc.png" data-toggle="lightbox"><img src="figs/object_extraction_cc.png" class="img-responsive" /></a>